Deciphering the Role of Helios, the Sun God of Greek Mythology

-An unpunished second-generation Titan of Greek myth, Helios was a deity who was important, but not always recognized for his powers.
+An unpunished second-generation Titan of Greek mythology, Helios was a deity who was important, but not always recognized for his powers.
 Until his role was usurped by a newer god, Helios was the deity of the life-giving, season-changing sun.
-He appeared in artwork riding his horse-drawn chariot across the sky and was a firsthand witness to several major events in the lives of other gods and goddesses, but Helios generally seemed to pass along in the background, seeing everything going on both on earth and in the heavens as he made sure to follow his daily routine.
+He appeared in artwork riding his horse-drawn chariot across the sky and was a firsthand witness to several major events in the lives of other gods and goddesses.
+Nevertheless, Helios the sun god was generally depicted as existing in the background, bearing witness to everything going on both on Earth and in the heavens as he made sure to follow his daily routine.

 Titans, Nymphs, Kings, and Oceanids: Helios’ Extensive Family

 Helios’ parents were the Titans Hyperion, god of light, and Theia, goddess of sight.
 His sisters were Selene (the Moon) and Eos (Dawn).
-He was born/created in what is called the Golden Age of Greek Mythology and was responsible for bringing light to the world as the god of the sun .
-That role would gradually be usurped.
+Born, or created, in what is called the Golden Age of Greek Mythology, Helios was responsible for bringing light to the world as the god of the sun .
+That role would gradually be usurped over time.

 - Pasiphae: Daughter of the Sun, Wife of a King, and Mother of the Minotaur

 - The Colossus of Rhodes: Ancient Greek Mega Statue